Maternity and Parental Leave and Paid Time Off for Pregnancy in California

 The law provides two exceptions to this rule:

-• Small employers: Employers with less than five workers are not covered by California parental leave or pregnancy disability laws and may fire or demote employees for taking leave.
+• Small employers: Employers with fewer than five workers aren't covered by California parental leave or pregnancy disability laws and can fire or demote employees for taking leave.

-• Ineligible workers: Workers who aren't yet eligible for parental leave can be fired or demoted for taking it.
-This includes employees who have worked for their employer for less than a year or less than 1,250 hours in the prior 12 months.
-This exception applies only to leave under the CFRA, not to PDL.
+• Ineligible workers: Employees who've worked for their employer for less than a year or less than 1,250 hours in the prior 12 months can be fired or demoted for taking parental leave under the CFRA.
+(This exception doesn't apply to PDL leave.)

 What Happened to the New Parent Leave Act?

-If you believe you've been discriminated against due to your pregnancy or have been improperly denied parental leave or reinstatement, an experienced employment lawyer can help.
-The first step is submitting a claim to California's Department of Fair Employment and Housing.
-If the agency is unable to resolve the dispute, a lawyer can file a lawsuit against your employer on your behalf.
+But the first step is to submit a claim to California's Civil Rights Department (CRD).
+If the agency can't resolve the dispute, your employment lawyer can file a lawsuit against your employer on your behalf.

 Talk to a Disability Lawyer